ey92/notes/2668notes.md

 - Ra-Horakthty, merged with Horus
 - Aten, life-giving solar disc

-## Cosmogeny: understanding of how the world was created
+## Cosmogony: understanding of how the world was created
 4 creation myths/theologies

 #### 1. Hermopolis (earlier)